Looking to travel to Europe safely and without hassle? Read on these Europe travel tips that will help you get around like a pro!

 23Book tickets online

-While it requires a bit of research beforehand, booking tickets online has several advantages.
+While it requires a bit of research beforehand, booking tickets for tours and attractions online has several advantages.
 The most obvious one is skipping standing in lines for exactly who-knows-for-how-long minutes.
 Precious time that you can use elsewhere.

 Apart from this, some attractions actually sell out so there’s no way to go in without an entrance bought in advance.
 Others have special timeslots for online tickets (e.g. Anne Frank Museum in Amsterdam).
 Others have no physical ticket booths anymore (e.g. Sagrada Familia in Barcelona).